-Robin Scott investigates how to find affordable roughshooting and what it costs
+Robin Scott investigates how to find affordable rough shooting

-It’s still possible — just — to find affordable roughshooting on land that isn’t keepered or leased to a syndicate.
+It’s still possible — just — to find affordable rough shooting on land that isn’t keepered or leased to a syndicate.
 However, such opportunities more than ever now tend to go to friends of the family, relatives still on talking terms, people who work on the farm and trusted neighbours.
-I was going to say the village bobby too, but there aren’t many of those about these days.
-Anyway, count your blessings if you’re one of the lucky ones with shooting under your belt, because the chances of finding some through cold calling are now all but gone.
-Last time I found a reedy patch this way I discovered half-a-dozen other people wandering the same ground at a weekend, all chasing a handful of rabbits and a few woodies.

-Sadly, it seems that if you want a slice of proper roughshooting action you now have to reach for the chequebook, or a bundle of banknotes.
-Yet I suppose it’s the way of things these days; farmers have long known that shooting over even the most marginal of land is sought after and has a value.
+Sadly, it seems that if you want a slice of proper rough shooting action you now have to reach for a bundle of banknotes.
+Farmers have long known that shooting over even the most marginal of land is sought after and has a value.

 It’s hard not to feel a little resentful if walked-up shooting has been lost to someone, or a syndicate, prepared to pay for something you might have previously enjoyed gratis.

 I remember my father, in the 1960s, calling on two farmers every February with a bottle for both.
-In return he got to shoot wild english grey partridges on one steading, and flighted duck on the other.
+In return he got to shoot wild English grey partridges on one steading, and flighted duck on the other.
 Adjoining farms were shot by other locals on similar “leasing” arrangements.
 We moved years ago, and much has clearly happened in the neighbourhood since.
 When I last checked, both farms had been lumped together and now shot by a single syndicate; everything’s driven and nobody tramps the fields and hedgerows as we once did.
 The flightponds have been drained.
-Quite a few of the adjoining properties have suffered a similar fate, so goodness knows where the boys who used to shoot there have gone.

 It’s thanks to the power of the pound and the sport’s continuing growth that organised gameshooting has mushroomed at walked-up’s expense.
 However, it would now seem that, given time, what goes around also comes around.
 Ironically, it’s driven shooting and the cost of it that mean demand for walked-up outings on a pay-by-day basis is growing.
 Shooters are discovering again that doing it yourself is more of a sporting challenge, greatly enjoyable and capable of delivering value for money.

-Neil McIntosh, Scottish vet and fieldsports writer, believes it is.
-“One of the guns I shoot with regularly is an obsessive ‘counter’ and he reliably informs me, season after season, that our walked-up birds cost about half a driven bird,” says Neil.
+Neil McIntosh, Scottish vet and fieldsports writer, says.
+“One of the Guns I shoot with regularly is an obsessive ‘counter’ and he reliably informs me, season after season, that our walked-up birds cost about half a driven bird,” says Neil.
 “For me, that makes them great value, especially as I can remember every one in detail.
 Of course, you have to take the rough with the smooth.
 Some days exceed expectations, while others disappoint.
 For me, that’s part of the pleasure of walked-up shooting: a single spectacular bird can save a poor day.